vtyulb/QLiveBittorrent/README.md

 which you want to see can be downloaded with a big delay.

 Plus and Minus keys - to increase/decrease download rate limit.
-'q' - for exit
+'q' - for exit;
-'a' - to switch agressive/non-agressive piece picking
+'a' - to switch agressive/non-agressive piece picking;

 GPL License